mguideng/mguideng.github.io/_posts/2018-10-13-chocolate-ratings-p1.md

 **Learning points**

 * I didn’t start off in the terminal to “get” Python.
-I’m using the Anaconda Python distribution to deploy the Sypder (GUI-based) and Jupyter (interactive web-based shell) environments.
+I’m using the Anaconda Python distribution to deploy the Spyder (GUI-based) and Jupyter (interactive web-based shell) environments.
 These seem to work for me, together with getting in the habit of using their keyboard shortcuts early on.

 * In learning how I can use Python to apply this project, I’ve opted to focus on certain libraries and modules such as `NumPy` for numerical array computing, `Matplotlib` and `Seaborn` for data visualization, `Scikit-learn` for machine learning, and especially `Pandas` for data manipulation on dataframes (and comparing them to the equivalents in R).
 While I’ve enjoyed this top-down approach to learning, I have yet to actually develop a foundation for the Python language.